YannMjl/xamarin-android-app/README.md

 # xamarin-android-app
-This is final project for App dev class, senior year of college.
+This is final project for App dev class.
 GPA calculator allows the user to calculate their current semester GPA and the the overall GPA as the semester progress.
 ## Author

 * **[Yann Mulonda](https://github.com/YannMjl)**